gc674/password_generator/README.md

 ## Todo
 ```
-- add encription/decription for paswwords stored in the database
+- add encription/decription for paswwords stored in the database using https://cryptography.io/en/latest/

 ```